UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models

-Dependencies between suspicious lines annotated by a prediction should be meaningful and lead to vulnerabilities.
-Intuitively, trustworthy models should rely on control and data dependencies, which manipulate the code flow and variable changes that can trigger vulnerabilities.
-We call them \textit{vulnerable dependencies}, which indicate the dependencies with a strong connection to the vulnerabilities.
+Dependencies between suspicious lines annotated by a prediction should be relevant and lead to vulnerabilities.
+Intuitively, trustworthy models should rely on control and data dependencies that can reach vulnerabilities through relevant code flow and variable changes.
+We approximate this by assessing dependencies that reach non-benign candidates.
+We define \textit{relevant dependencies}, which indicate dependencies with a strong connection to non-benign candidates.
 For example, Figure~\ref{fig:cpg_example} shows the PDG of the function \textcode{vrrp\_print\_data} presented in Figure~\ref{fig:intro}.
-The dependencies 1~$\rightarrow$~3 and 3~$\rightarrow$~7 all lead to the vulnerability at Line~7, while the other dependencies, such as 3~$\rightarrow$~4, 5~$\rightarrow$~4, 7~$\rightarrow$~8, and 8~$\rightarrow$~9, do not.
+The dependencies 1$\rightarrow$3 and 3$\rightarrow$7 all lead to the vulnerability at Line~7, while the other dependencies, such as 3$\rightarrow$4, 5$\rightarrow$4, 7$\rightarrow$8, and 8$\rightarrow$9, do not.
 If the model overrelies on the latter dependencies, it is likely to make an untrustworthy prediction.

-To determine whether a dependency $d = x$~$\rightarrow$~$y$ in the PDG denoted by $G$ is vulnerable, \truevul{} analyses $d$'s type with its start and end points using the rules listed in Table~\ref{table:rule_based_vul_dep}.